burakdede/macsetup/README.md

 - add bash_profile and dotfiles installation
 - IntelliJ settings and preferences section needed
 - add aliases for most of the stuff probably along with bash_profile installation
+- maybe add SDKMAN but not sure about how useful and well maintained

 ## Clean MacOS Installation